 "Other features that the Alpha 1 offers include; 16-bit RAW output to an external recorder via HDMI for maximum post-production flexibility, a digital audio interface has been added to the camera’s Multi Interface (MI) Shoe for clearer audio recordings from a compatible Sony external microphone, 5.8K oversampled full pixel readout without pixel binning for high-resolution 4K movies in Super 35mm mode and more."
 [Sony]

-Review the full Sony a1 movie capabilities here.
-Expect extremely high video recording performance from the a1.
+Review the full Sony Alpha 1 movie capabilities here.
+Extremely high video recording performance is what the a1 delivers.

-While Sony's current line of Alpha series cameras handle auto-exposure calculations very well, expect the a1 to improve upon this performance, minimally with faster detection of exposure requirements.
+While Sony's current line of Alpha series cameras handles auto-exposure calculations very well, the a1 improves upon this performance, with faster detection of exposure requirements.

 Like the a9 II, the a1 features 1200-zone evaluative metering at EV -3 – EV 20 with +/- 5.0EV exposure compensation available.

-As touch upon earlier in the review, the a1 has the "World's first anti-flicker shooting with both mechanical and electronic shutter."
-We originally saw the anti-flicker shooting feature as game-changing, and Sony just raised that game.
+As touched upon earlier in the review, the a1 has the "World's first anti-flicker shooting with both mechanical and electronic shutter."
+The anti-flicker shooting feature was game-changing, and Sony just raised that game.

-Following a moving subject in the viewfinder is extraordinarily challenging when the display blacks out or pauses during frame capture.
-I can't imagine keeping a moving subject in the frame if the viewfinder was blacking while capturing images 20 or 30 times per second.
-A standout Sony a9-series camera feature has been blackout-free shooting, and the a1 gets this feature.
+Following a moving subject in the viewfinder is extraordinarily challenging when the display blacks out or pauses during frame capture, especially while capturing images 20 or 30 times per second.
+A standout Sony a9-series camera feature has been blackout-free shooting, and the a1 gets that feature.
+Note that using the second-curtain mechanical shutter will bring the blackout back as there is no way to prevent the physical shutter from blocking the view.

-I don't recall hearing anyone rave about how easy Sony's camera menus were to navigate.
-Sony has addressed this issue with the a1.
+I have not found Sony's camera menus easy to navigate, and Sony has addressed this issue with the a1.
 "Touch-responsive main and function menus with menu tabs on the left of the display, and related parameter groups and parameters on the right, make for easy navigation and tracking control."
 [Sony] Sony's LCD touch capabilities were previously limited to touch AF point selection when the rear LCD was active and touchpad functionality for AF point selection when using the EVF.

-Another significant improvement: "For easy customization, a subset of the camera’s shooting settings now changes according to the selected shooting mode, making it easier than ever to use different aperture, shutter speed and other settings for shooting stills and movies."
+A significant improvement is: "For easy customization, a subset of the camera’s shooting settings now changes according to the selected shooting mode, making it easier than ever to use different aperture, shutter speed and other settings for shooting stills and movies."
 [Sony] This feature makes switching between stills and movie modes especially efficient.

 Those familiar with the a9 II, a7R IV, and other similar Sony Alpha series cameras will readily familiarize themselves with the a1.
-Visually, the a1 and a9 II are nearly the same.
+Visually, the a1 and a9 II are nearly the same, and the a1 does not depart far from the a7R IV, III, and other similar model layouts.

 As you review the images of this camera and contemplate using it, keep in mind that the controls are extremely customizable.
 "164 Functions are assignable to 17 custom keys as well as the front and rear dials.
 Independent function sets can be assigned for stills, movies and playback."
 [Sony]

-To visually compare the Sony a1 with many other camera models, use the site's camera product image comparison tool (the a1 vs. a9 II comparison is preloaded).
+To visually compare the Sony Alpha 1 with many other camera models, use the site's camera product image comparison tool (the a1 vs. a9 II comparison is preloaded).

 The back of the camera changes from the a9 II include a red circle instead of a red dot on the movie start/stop button, a larger viewfinder with the proximity detector moved to the bottom of the viewfinder, and the "SONY" badge has disappeared from the bottom of the LCD.
-The additional change from the a7R IV is the left side of the rear control dial losing its functions.
+The additional change from the a7R IV is the left side of the rear control dial losing its function (customization lets you restore that function).

 The a1 carries over some of the nice feature enhancements first seen on the a7R IV, including buttons raised higher with a raised plastic surrounding area below them.
-Overall, a solid set of rear camera controls are provided in a mature layout.
+Overall, a solid set of easy-to-find controls are provided in a mature layout.

-Three custom options are again provided, ready to store your most-used settings for immediate recall.
+Three custom mode options are again provided, ready to store your most-used settings for immediate recall.
+Note that the a1 is also capable of saving and reading camera settings to/from a memory card.

 S&O mode, referring to the opposites "S"low and "Q"uick, is used for Slow and Quick Motion movies.
 Just counter-clockwise to the S&O mode is the standard movie mode.